 What Is Duration?

-The Impact of Duration on Bond Funds
+Duration's Impact on Bond Funds

-Other factors also impact portfolio performance; most notably, the specific market segments in which it is invested -- durations of junk bond funds will exceed durations of treasury funds with similar maturities.
+Other factors also impact performance, most notably the specific market segments in which it's invested.
+The durations of junk bond funds will often be less than durations of treasury funds with similar maturities.

-The exception is when a fund has a specific mandate to invest with a particular positioning.
-For example, many mutual funds and exchange-traded funds contain “Long Duration" or "Short Duration" in their titles.
-Investors, therefore, need to be alert to the risk/reward trade-offs of such funds rather than simply using their past performance as a gauge of quality.
+The exception is when a fund has a mandate to invest with a particular positioning.
+Many mutual funds and exchange-traded funds contain the terms "Long Duration" or "Short Duration" in their titles.
+You should be alert to the risk/reward trade-offs of such funds.
+Don't simply use their past performance as a gauge of quality.